EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers: Electromagnetic WaveHoltz iteration for the Maxwell's equation

 \subsection{EM-WaveHoltz for the energy conserving case}

-For PEC boundary conditions and other boundary conditions that lead to a conservation of the electromagnetic energy in a bounded domain, the EM-WaveHoltz iteration can be simplified further.
-For such problems $\Im \{\BH\}$ is identically zero and the EM-WaveHoltz iteration is reduced to
+For \pzc{real-valued $\eps$, $\mu$ and $J$, with} PEC boundary conditions and other boundary conditions \revtwo{that}{} lead to a conservation of the electromagnetic energy in a bounded domain, the EM-WaveHoltz iteration can be simplified further.
+For such problems, \revtwo{assuming that $\omega$ is not a resonance frequency of the cavity, }{} $\Im \{\BH\}$ is identically zero and the EM-WaveHoltz iteration is reduced to

 where now

 As long as $\omega$ is not a resonance this simplified EM-WaveHoltz iteration converges